onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 collective intelligence - If Anyone Builds It, Everyone Thrives

+choice architecture - we can choose how to constrain our choices

 LLMs are good at connecting known dots, not creating new dots They navigate - not create/invent